-This is – by the way one of the major positive points on this record.
-And then the stellar work on the keyboard: Again finely tuned against the rest of the ensemble.
-Well – hell’s bells – it just fits.
+This is – by the way – one of the major positive points on this record.
+And then the stellar work on the keyboard kinda bubbles the surface of this specific soundscape.
+Again finely tuned and crafty as hell, against the backdrop of the ensemble.
+Well – hells bells – things just fit on this disk.
 Almost too well, actually, with nothing really out of place.

 Apart from a feeling of being over-engineered to a point, Embrace the Storm does not display any major flaws.
 Perhaps that towards the last third of the record, the song structure becomes a little repetitive.
-Also and connected to the former, some of the tracks display and undue length that they really do not deserve.
-And sadly this will knock a star off the rating – so be it.
+Also and connected to the former, some of the tracks display an undue length that they really do not deserve.
+And sadly this will knock a point off the rating – so be it.

 Wherever You Are eerily mixes atmospheric passages with downturned guitar interludes and a solo thrown in.
 Embrace the Storm – the title song – again surprises with soft passages and harder ones.

 Finally, Embrace the Storm – the album – displays a passionate and exuberant style.
 A happy jambalaya of juicy flavors that defies boxes, silos, and genres.
 Very difficult to place into this area or that, it just rockets ahead to passionate musical stardom.